-Home to six national parks, thirty one states parks, and some of the most iconic landmarks in the United States, Arizona is king when it comes to gorgeous scenery.
+Arizona is king when it comes to gorgeous scenery.
+Home to six national parks, thirty-one state parks, and some of the most iconic landmarks in the United States, it is also home to some of the most iconic landmarks in the world.

-While the entire state is dotted by incredible destinations, there are a few that simply stand out from the crowd, making them wonderful starting points to unravel the majestic beauty of Arizona.
+While the entire state is dotted with incredible destinations, a few stand out from the crowd, making them wonderful starting points for exploring Arizona’s majestic beauty.

 If you still aren’t sure where to go during your visit, make sure these 8 destinations are musts in your schedule!